Seeed-Studio/Grove_I2C_Motor_Driver_v1_3/README.md

     }
     ```
     Note: Default adress in 0x0F for (L298).
 Adress can be changed via I2C adress pins on PCB.

+#### On I2C Motor Driver (L298) STM32

+Default I2C address is 0x0f

+Add jumper on I2C adress connector to change the address

 ### 2. Drive 2 DC motors